mozilla/openwebapps/docs/TESTING.md

 #### Manual Testing
 1. install node.js
+2. If you have not done it, make sure all the openwebapps repo module dependencies are installed.
+To do this, go to the openwebapps directory.
+Type 'git submodule init', then 'git submodule update'
-2. cd to openwebapps/site/tests
+3. cd to openwebapps/site/tests
-3. type 'node run.js'
+4. type 'node run.js'
-4. copy the url presented.
+5. copy the url presented.
-5. open up a browser instance.
+6. open up a browser instance.
 To test the HTML5 shim, open a browser that does not have the OpenWebApps add on installed.
-6. select the series of tests to be run.
+7. select the series of tests to be run.

 Since there both the HTML5 and OpenWebApps addon must be tested, these tests need run twice, once in a browser instance that has the OpenWebApps addon installed and enabled, and a second time in a browser that does not.